• Home

 • Use a gluten free flour that’s free from dairy.

-• Use vegan baking sticks in the frosting.
+• Make sure to use vegan baking sticks instead of butter in the frosting recipe.

 • Read the label on your sprinkles to ensure they’re gluten free, nut free and vegan.

-Lifting a slice of cake from the whole.
+Lifting a perfect slice of gluten free lemon cake from the whole.

 How to Make Gluten Free Lemon Cake